matejpederson/test-repo/README.md

 These changes were made on local computer and sent up to github

-why is this not working
+Ok now this seems to work